Last updated: October 04, 2024

 Please note: Discover® Home Loans offers a home equity loan product, but does not offer HELOCs.

 One way to tap your home for cash is to consider a home equity line of credit, or HELOC.
 A HELOC is an open-end line of credit and is like a credit card.
 However, unlike a credit card, you’re using your home as collateral.
-One flexible aspect of a HELOC is that there is no required payment until you use some or all of your allowed credit.
+Typically, one flexible aspect of a HELOC is that there is no required payment until you use some or all of your allowed credit..

-Before you fill out your application, make sure you know the terms of a HELOC and understand it’s fundamental aspect—the draw period—to know if it’s right for you.
+Before you fill out your application, make sure you know the terms of a HELOC and understand one of its fundamental aspects—the draw period—to know if it’s right for you.

 The beginning of your HELOC draw period